nickminaev/handson/intro-to-kubernetes/README.md

 Note that the Pod names were assigned the name of the controlling ReplicaSet and a random value afterwards.

-In stateless applications the Pod name matters less.
-Why?
-Let's imagine a situation one of the Nodes goes down. k8s will notice the change in the Node state and remove the Pods from there.

-Namely, the _Pods are ephemeral_.
-It's good practice not to save any state on the Pods, since they can be removed at any given time.

-Let's a remove one of the Pods and see what's happening: `kubectl delete pod <pod name>`
+Let's a remove one of the Pods and see what's happening: `kubectl delete pod nginx-replicas-5vc4d`

+---

+The command:

+- `kubectl` is the main command for the running all other CLI commands against a a k8s cluster
+- `delete` is the subcommand for deleting an object.
+Its type (kind) has to follow
+- `pod` - a specific k8s object kind.
+Its name has to follow
+- `nginx-replicas-5vc4d` - the name of the Pod to be deleted.
+Note that the name of the object has to exactly match so it can be located by the k8s API.

+---

-Let's run the following command again: `kubectl get pods --selector app=nginx`
+Let's run the following command again after we removed a Pod: `kubectl get pods --selector app=nginx`

 In the command's output you'll 3 Pods again.
 Note how immediately the ReplicaSet created a new Pod instead of the deleted one.

+It's important to note that the Pods are _ephemeral_, i.e. they can be easily delete by the k8s API at any moment.
+So, the the Pods that are controlled by a ReplicaSet always must run a stateless application.

+For example, one of the Nodes in the cluster goes down suddenly.
+In such case, the k8s Control Pane will quickly replace the missing Pod with a new one.

 # Get Some More Info

-In order to inquiry some more info about a k8s object, we can use the `kubectl describe` command.
+In order to inquiry some more info about a k8s object or objects, we can use the `kubectl describe` command.

 For example: `kubectl describe replicaset nginx-replicas`

+---

+The command:

+- `kubectl` is the main command for the running all other CLI commands against a a k8s cluster
+- `describe` provides the info in a more elaborate form about an k8s object
+- `replicaset` is the type of the object that you'd like to get the info about
+- `nginx-replicas` is the name of the object

+---

 The output would be like the following: